softlayer/sl-ember-store/README.md

 export default Foo;
 ```
 In the example above, the `superFoo:post` endpoint will use the default serializer.
-All http verbs on the `boringfoo` endpoint will use the `someSerializer` function as their serializer.
+All HTTP verbs on the `boringfoo` endpoint will use the `someSerializer` function as their serializer.
-All http verbs on the `superBoringFoo` endpoint will use the default serializer.
+All HTTP verbs on the `superBoringFoo` endpoint will use the default serializer.

 Models should always have a `url` specified.
 Further urls can be specified in the `endpoints` object.
 Urls and
 Serializers can be specified on a per endpoint/action basis and will default to the top level url and serializer.